PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 set of steps again and again:

 1. Make changes in Power BI Desktop
 2. Publish the PBIX project to the Power BI Service

-3. Test your work with a browser in the Power BI Service using **language** parameter
+3. Test your work with a browser in the Power BI Service using the **language** parameter
 4. Repeat steps 1-3 until all the translations work has been completed

 Are you starting to get excited about working with Translations Builder?